recursiveKirs/umass-access/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Download or clone this github repository, then make sure to have software necessary that is listed in prerequisites.
+See deployment for notes on what the project on a live system should function when completed.

 ### Prerequisites